-With so many options to choose from, it can be hard to know how to choose a listing agent to help you sell your house.
+There are over 3 million active real estate licenses in the US.
+With so many to choose from, it can be hard to know who is the right listing agent to help you sell your house.
 Here we’ll be going over the 8 things you need to do before you choose a listing agent.

 - Do I need a realtor to sell my home?